-54. Section 6 provides for powers of entry etc. under warrant in circumstances where there are reasonable grounds to suspect that an offence under section 3 or 5 has been, or is being, committed at the premises or there is evidence at the premises of the commission of an offence under section 3 or 5.
+- 47. Section 6 provides for powers of entry etc. under warrant in circumstances where there are reasonable grounds to suspect that an offence under section 3 has been, or is being, committed at the premises or there is evidence at the premises of the commission of an offence under that section. - 48.
+Section 6(1) provides that a sheriff or justice of the peace may, where there are such reasonable grounds, grant a warrant authorising a constable to enter the premises in question. - 49.
+Section 6(1A) provides that such a warrant remains in force for 28 days beginning with the day on which it was granted.

-- 55. Section 6(1) provides that a sheriff or justice of the peace may, where there are such reasonable grounds, grant a warrant authorising a constable or a member of the police staff to enter the premises in question. - 56.
-Section 6(2) sets out what a constable or member of police staff may do under such a warrant that is, enter the premises (by force if necessary), search the premises and any person found on the premises, and seize and detain any material found there.
-But material may only be seized and detained if the constable or member of police staff has reasonable grounds for suspecting that it may provide evidence of the commission of an offence under section 3 or section 5.
-This includes any material in the possession of a person on those premises. - 57.
-Section 6(3) provides that the power of a constable or member of police staff to seize and detain material under this section includes the power to, among other things, require any electronic information to be produced or converted in a way that it can be removed from the premises.
+- 50. Section 6(2) sets out what a constable may do under such a warrant that is, enter the premises (by force if necessary), search the premises and any person found on the premises, and seize and detain any material found there.
+But material may only be seized and detained if the constable has reasonable grounds for suspecting that it may provide evidence of the commission of an offence under section 3.
+This includes any material in the possession of a person on those premises. - 51.
+Section 6(3) provides that the power of a constable to seize and detain material under this section includes the power to, among other things, require any electronic information to be produced or converted in a way that it can be removed from the premises. - 52.
+Section 6(4) defines "constable" and "premises" for the purposes of section 6.

-Section 7 - Recording conviction for an offence under section 3 or 5
+Section 7 - Recording conviction for an offence under section 3

-- 58. Section 7 makes provision about the recording of a conviction for offences under sections 3 and 5 (relating to stirring up hatred). - 59.
-Where a person is convicted of an offence under section 3 or 5, section 7 requires the court to state on conviction, and to also record the conviction in a manner which shows, the particular characteristic (or characteristics) to which the offence relates.
+- 53. Section 7 makes provision about the recording of a conviction for offences under section 3 (relating to stirring up hatred). - 54.
+Where a person is convicted of an offence under section 3, section 7 requires the court to state on conviction, and to also record the conviction in a manner which shows, the particular characteristic (or characteristics) to which the offence relates.